natelac/EuchrePy/README.md

 *NSFP was [already implemented](https://github.com/elipugh/euchre) in Euchre.
 The paper for NFSP and Q-learning in Euchre is actually a student paper.
 I think for MCTS you should link to an actual paper, not a bot by a single person.
 The MCTS and NFSP papers do not explicitly discuss feature selection.
 I think I could get better performance by creating better features.
 There was [another paper](https://sites.ualberta.ca/~amw8/hearts.pdf) that talked about what features to select for a game of hearts, which might be a good reference.*

 # Install
 - Run 'sudo pip install -e .'

-# TODO
+# Features

-## Complete euchre game
+- [ ] Complete game state object that can be exported for play by play

-- Complete game state object that can be exported for play by play
+- [ ] Run PEP8 on all of the code
-- Run PEP8 on all of the code
+- [ ] Start using semantic versioning describe in this [stackoverflow post](https://stackoverflow.com/questions/37814286/how-to-manage-the-version-number-in-git)

-## Long-term goals
+# Future ideas

-- Improved basicAI (smartAI)
+- [ ] Add heartbeat checking
-- Add farmers hand
+- [ ] Implement farmers hand
-- Add heartbeat checking
+- [ ] Create a smartAI Player

-## Other projects
+# Other projects
 - AI project
   - Move all AI stuff to a separate project
   - Explore coding different strategies and having them compete against each other